-- 1. Will implement, monitor and improve the core training programmes in the Trust(s) in conjunction with the Directors of Medical Education and the Deanery and ensure that the programme meets the requirements of the curriculum and the Trust and complies with contemporary College Guidance & Standards (see College QA Matrix) and GMC Generic Standards for Training. - 2.
-Will take responsibility with the Psychotherapy Tutor (where one is available) for the provision of appropriate psychotherapy training experiences for trainees.
-This will include: - Ensuring that educational supervisors are reminded about and supported in their task of developing the trainee's competencies in a psychotherapeutic approach to routine clinical practice. - Advising and supporting trainees in their learning by reviewing progress in psychotherapy - Ensuring that there are appropriate opportunities for supervised case work in psychotherapy.
+- 1. Will implement, monitor and improve the core training programmes in the Trust(s) in conjunction with the Directors of Medical Education and the Deanery and ensure that the programme meets the requirements of the curriculum and the Trust and complies with contemporary College Guidance & Standards (see College QA Matrix) and GMC Promoting Excellence standards for medical education and training.
+Will take responsibility with the Medical Psychotherapy Tutor (where one is available) for the provision of appropriate psychotherapy training experiences for trainees.
+This will include: - a) Ensuring that educational supervisors are reminded about and supported in their task of developing the trainee's competencies in a psychotherapeutic approach to routine clinical practice. - b) Advising and supporting trainees in their learning by reviewing progress in psychotherapy - c) Ensuring that there are appropriate opportunities for supervised case work in psychotherapy.